vyshakhbabji/Call-log-record-generator-app/README.md

 This is a demo app to generate call log record against an account.

-It is useful for creating call log records in sandbox accounts to perform call llog API calls.
+It is useful for creating call log records in sandbox accounts to perform call log API calls.

 ## Prerequisites